jamesshipton/simple_youtube/README.markdown

-This is an updated version of the active_youtube gem from the [Quark ruby blog](http://www.quarkruby.com/2008/2/12/active-youtube), I couldn't find the original to fork on github.

-It works with the YouTube v2 API to...
+simple_youtube works with the YouTube v2 API to...

 1) Read(:get) YouTube data with no API Key